corbob/corbob.github.io/_posts/2020-04-09-Announcing-BridgeConf.md

 ## The Where

 This entirely virtual conference will be livestreamed to [Twitch.tv](https://twitch.tv/bridgeconf).
-Following the conference, we will be doing our best to edit and split the stream into it's corresponding sessions to be posted to YouTube.
+Following the conference, we will be doing our best to edit and split the stream into it's corresponding sessions to be posted online.

 ## The Who